asphalt-framework/asphalt/docs/userguide/contexts.rst

 When you add a resource, you should make sure that the resource is discoverable using any abstract interface or base class that it implements.
-This is so that consumers of the service don't have to care if you switch the implementation of another.
+This is so that consumers of the service don't have to care if you switch the implementation to another.
 For example, consider a mailer service, provided by asphalt-mailer_.
 The library has an abstract base class for all mailers, ``asphalt.mailer.api.Mailer``.
 To facilitate this loose coupling of services, it adds all its configure mailer services using the ``Mailer`` interface so that components that just need *some*